Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

     - gw5: 70 kgs
     - gw6: 67 kgs

 <sub>This week marked the best progress so far.
-I lost 2 kilos of weight.
+I lost 2 kilos of weight in a week.
 And also came much close to my second goal weight.</sub>

 <sub>I am happy! :)</sub>